FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 That is a pretty vague name...

-According to the docs, this byte and the next byte ("file format read version") will control if the database uses "rollback journalling" or a "write ahead log".
+According to the docs, this byte and the next byte ("file format read version") will control if the database uses "rollback journaling" or a "write ahead log".
 This is the second time we have seen the term "journal", so let's go over what it means.

 A Sqlite journal is a separate file used to allow for recovering after something goes wrong